 Cracks on a tennis court are not only an eyesore but they can also be potentially hazardous.
 Therefore, proper tennis court repair is crucial to ensuring players can use the space safely.
 Athletic directors and business directors for public high schools who wish to keep their tennis courts in pristine condition should consider the services of American Athletic Track and Turf.

-For more than 25 years, we have provided athletic facilities in eastern Pennsylvania, southern Massachusetts, Delaware, Connecticut, New Hampshire, Rhode Island, Vermont, New Jersey, Maine, and Florida with award-winning services, including tennis court repairs and maintenance.
+Since 1983, we have provided athletic facilities in eastern Pennsylvania, southern Massachusetts, Delaware, Connecticut, New Hampshire, Rhode Island, Vermont, New Jersey, Maine, and Florida with award-winning services, including tennis court repairs and maintenance.
 Learn more about the reasons your tennis court may be showing signs of aging and how American Athletic Track and Turf can help you keep your court safe and appealing.

 Why Does a Tennis Court Crack?